LeBron James Blasts Donald Trump’s View Of How To ‘Make America Great Again’

 In the run-up to his stunning campaign win over Hillary Clinton last November, Trump made the “Make America Great Again” slogan a platform of his campaign.

-Immediately following all the violence, Virginia Gov. Terry McAuliffe declared a state of emergency and angrily deplored “all the white supremacists and Nazis who came into Charlottesville” to go home.
+Immediately following all the violence, Virginia Gov. Terry McAuliffe declared a state of emergency and angrily implored “all the white supremacists and Nazis who came into Charlottesville” to go home.

 [Featured Image by Ethan Miller/Getty Images]